Allen's Miscues Make for Close Race in Virginia

 BURBANK: Of course, not everyone feels that way.

-Ms. KIRSTEN TORONTO (Virginia Resident): It is certainly a big deal to me.
+KIRSTEN TORONTO: It is certainly a big deal to me.
 And I think it showed real prejudice.

 BURBANK: Kirsten Toronto has lived in Virginia for the last 20 years.